Delta wants its money back after Atlanta airport blackout

 Mayor Kasim Reed has said the outage started with a fire in a Georgia Power underground electrical facility.
 The outage crippled the airport for nearly 11 hours.
 Thousands of travelers were stuck in dark terminals or stranded on the tarmac.

+"Georgia Power has served the Atlanta airport for nearly 100 years, with regular upgrades and investments in the system to ensure reliability, and an incident like this has never occurred," spokeswoman Holly Crawford said.

+She said the utility apologizes for the inconvenience to travelers and "our main focus is to ensure this never happens again."

-The airport and Georgia Power did not immediately respond to requests from CNNMoney for comment.
+The airport did not immediately respond to a request for comment.

 --CNN's Devon M. Sayers contributed to this story.